lmgaspa/ecommerce-albione/README.md

-📚 Ecommerce Adylson Machado Books - Fullstack
+📚 Ecommerce Albione Souza Silva Books - Fullstack

-This is the fullstack service for the Adilson Machado Books online store.
+This is the fullstack service for the Albione Souza Silva Books online store.
 It handles:

 PIX (brazilian digital payment), payment creation (QR Code) with using Efí Bank Integration API